uvarc/rc-website/content/userinfo/rivanna/slurm.md

 The Elapsed time is given in hours, minutes, and seconds, with the default format of hh:mm:ss.
 The Elapsed time can be used as an estimate for the amount of time that you request in future runs; however, there can be differences in timing for a job that is run several times.
 In the above example, the job called python took 21 minutes, 27 seconds to run the first time (JobID 18352.0) and 16 minutes, 8 seconds the last time (JobID 18353.2).
 Because the same job can take varying amounts of time to run, it would be prudent to increase Elapsed time by 10% to 25% for future walltime requests.
 Requesting a little extra time will help to ensure that the time does not expire before a job completes

-# Sample SLURM Command Scripts
+# Sample Slurm Command Scripts
-In this section are a selection of sample SLURM command files for different types of jobs.
+In this section are a selection of sample Slurm command files for different types of jobs.
 For more details on running specific software packages, please see the software pages.

 ## Basic Serial Program